Return to the BUILD

 “Put together these important engine components for the DeLorean by following these step-by-step instructions.”

-With the transmission completed in the last issue, we can now start on the engine.
-Before we get started, take note that Eaglemoss incorrectly mentions DP screws in the instructions.
-The included DM screws are correct, use them.
+IMPORTANT: Before we get started, take note that the instructions incorrectly mentions DP screws.
+The included DM screws are correct.
 Read my page about The Screws if it might help.

 Fun Fact: In an original DeLorean DMC-12, the typical engine was a 130HP Peugeot-Renault-Volvo (PRV) 2.85L V6.
 The engine sounds in the movies were not from the PRV, but instead added in post production from the V8 engine in a Porsche 928 with holes drilled in the muffler.
 Your ears can definitely tell the difference.